How Early Should You Arrive at the Cruise Port?

 Many experienced cruisers prefer arriving about 30 to 60 minutes before their assigned boarding window so they can check in calmly and avoid unnecessary stress.

-This approach keeps the boarding process smooth while still allowing some flexibility if travel delays occur.
+This approach keeps the boarding process smooth while still allowing flexibility if travel delays occur.

 What Happens After Check-In